TEN THINGS ABOUT STORING YOUR BIKE FOR WINTER

 (1) Best case scenario.
 The best way to keep your bike in good condition in the winter is to ride it, but that isn’t always possible.
 In many cold climates, your trusty but rusty race bike has to be put away until the snow melts.
 Before putting it away for the winter, wash the bike thoroughly, then ride it around for about five minutes (even if it’s just around your driveway) to help dry up the moisture in the wheels and linkage.
 You want to race-prep your bike, even though you have no intention of racing it for a couple of months.

 (3) Don’t drain it.
 Add oil, air and water.
 Fill the tires up to 15 pounds of pressure.
 Change the engine and tranny oil for storage.
 Although this isn’t a must-do, it is smart to drain the water from the engine and replace it with fresh coolant.
 Water-cooled bikes need to have the correct antifreeze in the cooling system.
-Do not drain the bike of water, oil, air or gas.
+Do not drain the bike of all of its water, oil, air or gas.

 MXA’s workshop has bikes that have been stored a lot longer than just last winter.

 (4) Fill it up.
 Brake fluid is prone to collecting water over time.
 Your best defense against this is to make sure that all the master cylinders are full.
 If it is old fluid, replace all of it with the recommended grade for your bike.